-This article merely aims to initiate a debate and propose a research agenda regarding the emerging form of the architecture of international financial governance.
-It does so by bringing together what is known in other legal and social scientific fields about the particular regulatory technologies deployed the FSB.
-The aim of this article is not to propose an alternative architecture, but rather to lay the groundwork for thinking through the alternatives by suggesting how we might approach a more careful diagnosis of the potential problems with the now taken-for-granted approach.
+This paper aims merely to initiate a debate and propose a research agenda regarding the emerging form of the architecture of international financial governance.
+It does so by bringing together what is known in other legal and social scientific fields about the particular regulatory technologies deployed by the FSB.
+The aim of this paper is not to propose an alternative architecture, but rather to lay the groundwork for thinking through the alternatives by suggesting how we might approach a more careful diagnosis of the potential problems with the current taken-for-granted approach.

-Although this article is not the place for a full exposition of my own views on possible alternatives, I ask the reader to put aside for a moment one assumption that often stands in the way of a full consideration of the current predicament.
+Although this paper is not the place for a full exposition of my own views on possible alternatives, I ask the reader to put aside for a moment one assumption that often stands in the way of a full consideration of the current predicament.
 It is often taken for granted, implicitly or explicitly, that the current system is the only plausible alternative to an older form of international legal governance sometimes disparaged as "command and control" regulation.
-This older view is, to some extent rightly, seen as outmoded, impractical, and ill-suited to current regulatory challenges.4 However it is sometimes then assumed that any criticism of the current approach to regulation is also an implicit argument for a return to command and control, or conversely, that a criticism of command and control regulation is in itself an argument for NG regulation, as if there can only be two possibilities-new governance or command and control.
+This older view is, to some extent rightly, seen as outmoded, impractical, and ill suited to current regulatory challenges.
+However, it is sometimes then assumed that any criticism of the current approach to regulation is also an implicit argument for a return to command and control, or conversely, that a criticism of command and control regulation is in itself an argument for NG regulation, as if there can only be two possibilities-NG or command and control.
 A more rational and illuminating approach might consider the strengths and weaknesses of the NG approach on its own terms.
-Only once we evaluate the efficacy of the current model can we determine whether it is indeed the best possible option and how it might be reformed.
+Only after we evaluate the efficacy of the current model can we determine whether it is indeed the best possible option and how it might be reformed.

-4 Law professor Jodi Short has argued that many criticisms of command and control regulation in the US may stem more from a general American anxiety about state power and coercive government than from an objective evaluation of past policies (Short 2012: 637, 642, 681).
+Legal scholar Jodi Short has argued that many criticisms of command and control regulation in the United States may stem more from a general U.S. anxiety about state power and coercive government than from an objective evaluation of past policies (Short [2012, pp. 637, 642, 681]).

 The analysis proceeds as follows.
-In Part II, I describe the pervading understanding of "the problem" of G-SIFIs at successive layers of complexity, and I then describe what kind of practical policy response to this problem is entailed in the regulatory approach of the FSB.
-In Part III, I analyze the problems and solutions outlined in Part II from the standpoint of the body of regulatory theory that most directly corresponds to (and has most directly influenced) this approach.
-This body of regulatory theory--the so-called New Governance (NG) literature--claims developments in global financial governance as a prime example of its applications, and has indirectly influenced the architecture of global financial governance via models borrowed from initiatives in Europe such as the European Union (EU)'s 'Open Method of Co-Ordination' (OMC) and efforts in the US to establish models of reflexive administrative law such as the US National Environmental Policy Act.
+In Section II, I describe the pervading understanding of the "problem" of G-SIFIs at successive layers of complexity, and I then describe what kind of practical policy response to this problem is entailed in the regulatory approach of the FSB.
+In Section III, I analyze the problems and solutions outlined in Section II from the standpoint of the body of regulatory theory that most directly corresponds to (and has most directly influenced) this approach.
+This body of regulatory theory-the so-called NG literature-claims developments in global financial governance as a prime example of its applications, and has indirectly influenced the architecture of global financial governance by means of models borrowed from initiatives in Europe such as the "open method of coordination" (OMC) of the European Union (EU) and efforts in the United States to establish models of reflexive administrative law such as the U.S. National Environmental Policy Act.